Floodplain Management Program

 The City of Napa offers free sandbags to the community on the first Saturday of the month November thru March at the City of Napa Corporation Yard at 770 Jackson Street from 9am-1pm.
 In the event that a Flood Watch develops, the City will open additional sandbag distribution locations for residents and business owners.
 Additional information may be found under the Emergency Information page.

-Preparing for potential flooding is important, citizens are encouraged to visit Floodsmart's website where you can learn about flood preparedness, and the benefits of protecting your property against flooding and learn about the FAQ's of flood insurance.
+Preparing for potential flooding is important, citizens are encouraged to visit Floodsmart’s website where you can learn about flood preparedness, and the benefits of protecting your property against flooding and learn about the FAQs of flood insurance.
+Citizens can help to be proactive about potential flooding dangers by reporting drainage issues or flooding hazards in the public right way through the City’s online Service Center.